-The natural and cultural sounds in national parks awaken a sense of wonder that connects us to the unique qualities of these places.
-They have a powerful effect on our emotions, attitudes, and memories, and bring awareness of our surroundings.
-From the mysterious calls of bugling elk in mountains, to the patriotic, bugling trumpets heard across a historic battlefield, these sounds are part of a web of natural and cultural resources that the National Parks protects under the Organic Act.
-NPS invites you to experience our parks through this world of sound.
+Each national park is unique with a variety of wildlife, landscapes, historic-cultural features, and sounds.
+The sounds in parks awaken a sense of wonder that connects us to the qualities that define these special places.
+They are part of a web of resources that the National Park Service protects under the Organic Act.
+From the mysterious calls of bugling elk in mountains to the patriotic calls of trumpeting bugles across a historic battlefield, NPS invites you to experience our parks through this world of sound.

 A variety of materials and ideas are available to help you connect with soundscapes in parks as well as your everyday life.